simupy/simupy/README.rst

    $ pip install simupy

-SimuPy is tested against
+SimuPy has been tested locally against

  - Python >= 3.6
  - NumPy >= 1.11
  - SciPy >= 0.18
  - SymPy >= 1.0

-However, much of the functionality works without SymPy, so installation does not require it.
+but tests on Travis may run with newer versions.
+Much of the functionality works without SymPy, so installation does not require it.

 Contributing
 ------------